 Being a florist can be a very exciting and challenging career.
 Many people of all ages, from other working backgrounds are being retrained and entering the floristry industry.

-If you are considering a career in floristry, you should enjoy working with flowers and be willing to learn all aspects of the floristry profession.
+If you are considering a career in floristry, you should enjoy working with flowers and be willing to learn all aspects of the floristry trade.

 You will need to be able to arrange flowers in an attractive manner and be a reasonably quick worker.

 At Floral Art School of Australia and International Floral Design School we teach you how to create floral designs for all types of occasions.